 We know you may find dealing with a colleague’s death difficult and might want to talk to someone about the situation and what you need to do - so if you need any support, contact ER Services.

-Firstly, please share with your immediate line manager and local People Advisor (formally HR Advisor) that one of our colleagues has sadly passed away.
-They will be able to escalate this further for you and provide any support you or the colleague’s family might need.
+Firstly, please share with your immediate line manager and local People Advisor that one of our colleagues has sadly passed away.

-You might find it helpful to use the wording in template letter DIS2 (on the intranet within the managers’ forms and letters page) in an email or feel free to use your own.
+You might find it helpful to use the wording in template letter DIS2 (below) in an email or feel free to use your own.